pytest-dev/pytest/doc/en/fixture.rst

 -----------------------------------------------------------------

-Fixture functions can be parametrized in which case they will be called multiple times, each time executing the set of dependent tests, i. e. the tests that depend on this fixture.
+Fixture functions can be parametrized in which case they will be called multiple times, each time executing the set of dependent tests, i.e. the tests that depend on this fixture.
 Test functions usually do not need to be aware of their re-running.
 Fixture parametrization helps to write exhaustive functional tests for components which themselves can be